YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 {{< image src="https://c.tenor.com/vlHrAxHFvegAAAAd/here-it-comes-tornado.gif" >}}

-Not long after the release of the desktop application, it became clear that it was riddled with issues such as memory leaks, disappearing pilots and air traffic controllers, and a flakey auto-update system that never worked.
+Not long after the release of the desktop application, it became clear that it wasn't as stable as we originally thought it was.
+The program riddled with issues such as memory leaks, performance issues, disappearing pilots and air traffic controllers, and a flakey auto-update system that never worked.
 We often had to tell our users to re-download the installer from our website to receive updates, which was embarrassing to say the least.

 This time lapse shows some of the issues which plagued AccuMap.
 You can notice the aircraft icons sometimes disappear, the airspace sectors sometimes double up or disappear, and the overall experience isn't very smooth.